Effective as of: 02.15.2025

 Instructor and Senior Instructor

 Designates a person appointed to teach in a non-degree program.
 May be an entry-level position.
 Appointment at the instructor rank is generally for those who have not yet completed their terminal degree.
-May be requested to engage in University and public service.
+May be requested to engage in University, public, and/or professional, academic service.
 Appointment at the Senior Instructor rank is for those who have at least two years’ teaching experience.

 Teaching Associate

 Designates a person who assists in teaching, under the supervision of a faculty member.
-Typically reserved for an AUA graduate, experienced second year graduate student, or equally qualified individual.
+Typically reserved for an experienced, second year (or beyond) graduate student, or equally qualified individual.

 Teaching Assistant